axibase/atsd/rule-engine/notifications/custom-circleci.md

 ## Configuration

 Create a new `CUSTOM` webhook from scratch or import the following [template](./resources/custom-circleci-notification.xml), used in this example.
-To import an XML template file, open **Alerts > Outgoing Webhooks**, select **Import** in the split button located below the table and follow the prompts.
+To import an XML template file, open **Alerts > Outgoing Webhooks**, select **Import** in the split button located below the table and complete the upload form.

 To create a new notification, open **Alerts > Outgoing Webhooks** and click **Create**.